Bugatti Automobiles: History

 On 22 December 1998, Volkswagen AG, a German automotive manufacturer now controlled by Porsche SE, established Bugatti Automobiles S.A.S. as a French-registered, wholly-owned subsidiary.
-On the same day, the company took over the design and naming rights to Bugatti from Italian businessman Romano Artioli, who built supercars (such as the EB 110 and EB 112) with Bugatti SpA in Italy between 1987 and 1998.
+On the same day, the company took over the design and naming rights to Bugatti from Italian businessman Romano Artioli, who built supercars (such as the EB 110 and EB 112) with Bugatti Automobili S.p.A. in Italy between 1987 and 1998.
 Since 2000, the Bugatti automobile brand has officially existed as Bugatti Automobiles S.A.S., still abbreviated to Bugatti.
 Since then, the company's headquarters have once again been located in Molsheim, France.

 On 22 December 2000, Volkswagen officially incorporated Bugatti Automobiles S.A.S., with former VW drivetrain chief Karl-Heinz Neumann as president.
 The company purchased the 1856 Château Saint-Jean, formerly Ettore Bugatti's guest house in Dorlisheim, near Molsheim, and began refurbishing it to serve as the company's headquarters.
 The original factory was still in the hands of Snecma, who were unwilling to part with it.
 At the Pebble Beach Concours d'Elegance in August 2000, VW announced that they would instead build a new modern atelier (factory) next to and south of the château.
 The atelier was officially inaugurated on 3 September 2005.

 In September 2020, it was announced that Volkswagen was preparing to sell its Bugatti automobile brand, and talks began with the Croatian company Rimac Automobili.
 Around 700 Bugatti cars had been sold since 2005, but Volkswagen Group CEO Herbert Diess saw the unprofitable brand as ballast, the company said.

 In 2020, Bugatti delivered 77 vehicles to customers.
 In January 2021, Bugatti announced that it had increased its operating profit for the third year in a row.
 This marked the most successful year in the company's history.

-In July 2021, it was announced that Bugatti Automobiles and the sports car operations of Rimac Automobili will be merged to form Bugatti Rimac, a joint venture between Rimac Group and Porsche AG.
-The newly formed Rimac Group will be the majority shareholder with a 55% stake in Bugatti Rimac, while Porsche AG will hold the remaining 45% stake, as well as a 24% stake in Rimac Group.
+In July 2021, it was announced that Bugatti Automobiles and the sports car operations of Rimac Automobili would be merged to form Bugatti Rimac, a joint venture between Rimac Group and Porsche AG.
+The newly formed Rimac Group would be the majority shareholder with a 55% stake in Bugatti Rimac, while Porsche AG would hold the remaining 45% stake, as well as a 24% stake in Rimac Group.
 The formation of Bugatti Rimac d.o.o. took place in the fourth quarter of 2021.

 After years of building one-offs and limited edition models, in December 2021, Bugatti officially created its own bespoke division – Sur Mesure.
 The phrase means 'tailored' in French.